DataFire/DataFire/README.md

 ## Authentication
 > See [Authentication.md](./docs/Authentication.md) for the full documentation

-DataFire can store authentication details for multiple accounts for each integration, and supports basic authentication (username/password), API keys, and OAuth 2.0.
+DataFire can store authentication details for each integration, and multiple accounts can be created for a given integration.
+Support for basic authentication (username/password), API keys, and OAuth 2.0 is built-in.

 ## Running Flows
 > See [RunningFlows.md](./docs/RunningFlows.md) for the full documentation